Anita Zucker

-Anita Zucker (born 1951/1952) is an American businesswoman and philanthropist.
+Anita Zucker (nee Goldberg, born 1951/1952) is an American businesswoman and philanthropist.
 She was the chair at the Hudson's Bay Company.
-Taking over after her husband's death, she is now the chairperson and chief executive officer (CEO) of The Intertech Group.
-She is the wealthiest person to reside in the state of South Carolina.
+Taking over after her husband's death in April 2008, she is the chairperson and former chief executive officer (CEO) of The Intertech Group.

 Early life and education

-Born Anita Goldberg, Zucker is the daughter of Holocaust survivors, Rose and Carl Goldberg.
+Born Anita Goldberg, she is the daughter of Holocaust survivors, Rose and Carl Goldberg.
 She graduated from the University of Florida and received a Master of Arts from the University of North Florida.

 Career

 After moving with her husband Jerry to the Charleston area in 1978, the couple launched InterTech in 1982.

 She is the widow of Jerry Zucker, and took over his role as chairman and chief executive officer of the Intertech Group following his death in 2008 from a brain tumor.

 She owns the Carolina Ice Palace and is part owner of the South Carolina Stingrays ice hockey team.

-As of February 2023, she is the 1600th richest person in the world (up from 1729th in 2022), with an estimated wealth of US $1.9 billion.
+As of February 2023, she is the 1,600th richest person in the world (up from 1,729th in 2022), with an estimated wealth of US $1.9 billion.
 She has three children: Jonathan Zucker, Andrea Muzin and Jeffrey Zucker.
 She lives in Charleston, South Carolina.